zD0n/mlop_testing/README.md

 if you not there is a requirements.txt for you.

-Don't forget to location to it first.
+Don't forget to set the location to it first.
 ```bash
 pip install -r requirements.txt
 ```